wlperry/umd_biostats/ecostats_lectures/lecture_05/05_02_class_activity.html.md

 A one-sample t-test compares a sample mean to a specific value.

-Let's test if the mean needle lenght on the shady side is 15 or not?
+Let's test if the mean needle length on the shady side is 15 or not?

 ::: callout-tip
 ## Practice Exercise: One-Sample t-Test

 ::: {.cell}